vaishu1396/Hardening_NYC_Infrastructure/README.md

 This project aims to identify supply chain vulnerabilities of New York City’s physical water and wastewater infrastructure; and inform resilience policies against natural disasters.
 The project will:

 Provide a water and wastewater management framework which integrates publicly available databases.
-Perform a scenario for each water and wastewater infrastructures using different machine learning methods.
+\n Perform a scenario for each water and wastewater infrastructures using different machine learning methods.
-Visualize the results to clearly display the impact from the vulnerabilities.
+\n Visualize the results to clearly display the impact from the vulnerabilities.
-Pose possible future implications or recommendations.
+\n Pose possible future implications or recommendations.

 Please read our technical project report for more details.
 Details about individual infrastructure databases have been added in respective folders.